-www.knoxfocus.com

-The 1932 Governor's Race In Tennessee, II

-Paaes from the Past
+The 1932 Governor's Race In Tennessee, II Pages from the Past

 By Ray Hill rayhill865@gmail.com Tennessee, like every other state in the union, had been devastated by the Great Depression.
 The suffering in Tennessee was accentuated by the fact almost seven million dollars in state money had been lost when Caldwell and Company, one of the largest banking enterprises in the South, collapsed.
 That had caused Governor Henry H. Horton to quite nearly be impeached.
-Although eligible to run for reelection, Horton wisely opted not to seek another term.
-State Treasurer Hill McAlister, who had narrowly lost bids for governor against incumbents in 1926 and 1928, jumped into the race.
+Although eligible to run for reelection, Horton wisely opted not to seek another State Treasurer Hill McAlister, who had narrowly lost bids for governor against incumbents in 1926 and 1928, jumped into the race.
 So did Lewis S. Pope, Commissioner of Institutions under five different Tennessee governors.
 Pope had been ousted by Henry Horton and the former commissioner had also run in 1926.
 Pope had only garnered 27,720 votes statewide, running a very poor third.
 McAlister had lost by only just over 5,000 votes.
 The third serious candidate competing for the Democratic nomination for governor was ex-governor Malcolm Rice Patterson.
 "Ham" Patterson had been governor of Tennessee from 1907 - 1911, but had been driven from office by scandal.
 Patterson had run a strong race for the United States Senate in 1915, but had lost the Democratic nomination to Congressman Kenneth D. McKellar.
-107,449 votes for Lewis Pope.
-McAlister's margins in the larger counties had been greater than those enjoyed by Pope in the smaller counties.
-Former governor Malcolm Patterson limped in third with 59,392 votes.
+The campaign was hard fought and Pope took an early lead in the election returns, running very strongly in rural Tennessee.
+McAlister had always run well inside the more urban districts and those were the last to report their election returns.
+It soon became clear former governor Patterson would run third.